afilimonov/udacity-deeprl-p3-collaboration-competition/README.md

 Start the Jupyter Notebook using the following commands.

 ```
-$ conda activate udacity udacity-drlnd-p2
+$ conda activate udacity udacity-drlnd-p3
 $ jupyter notebook
 ```

-To train and test the open `Continuous_Control.ipynb` and execute the cells.
+To train and test the open `Tennis.ipynb` and execute the cells.
 The notebook contains additional inforamation on all steps requried to train and test the agent.

 #### Additional Information

-* [Performance Report](Report.md) - detailed solution walkthrough and performance reports for traing DDPG agent.
+* [Performance Report](Report.md) - detailed solution walkthrough and performance reports for traing Multi DDPG agent.